insanitywholesale/inherently.xyz/content/tutorials/go-api-part-3.md

 Initially we will remove the specifics of the simple list we used and make it more generalized.
 Up until now all the code was in a single file and it's kind of crowded with data models, API routes, API functions and data storage so that will change.

+### Important note
+Since we will be splitting the contents of the `main` package over different files we won't be able to run our program using `go run main.go`.
+All the `.go` files need to be included so the command should instead be `go run *.go`

 ### Models
 First off let's put the models in their own file called `models.go` next to `main.go` like so: